saba10/join-devops-challenge/README.md

 - Planning for enhancements as I find more time

 ## CICD
-- Configured basic CICD using azure devops which is triggered on any change within the repo.
+- Configured basic CICD using azure devops which is triggered on any change within the main branch.
 Link - https://dev.azure.com/sabm/sabm/_build?definitionId=2
 - Consists of two stages - 1.Rebuild the docker image and pushes it to registry with latest changes  2.Perform helm upgrade to deploy the change
 - Ideally, there should be more stages such as unit test, static code analysis, SCA/SAST scans, etc

+## IAC
+- Using Terraform, installed k8s dashboard and argocd using helm provider.
+- Possibly, we can build the k8s cluster from scratch using IAC.